 With more snow predicted to fall in the United Kingdom this year, the Scottish highlands offers an alternative for those looking to book their winter escape, as well as those who want to do something different this year.
 Whether it is a love of snowsports, mountaineering or a general appreciation for the outdoors, the highlands may appeal to all looking to have an energising experience during the winter chill.

 The resorts seem to be well situated near accommodation and restaurants, catering well for tourists.
-Overall, what Scotland aims to be is a dynamic and rewarding destination that offers a unique experience for all visitors who may want to explore the outdoors in wintertime.
+Overall, what Scotland aims to be is a dynamic and rewarding destination which offers a unique experience for all visitors who may want to explore the outdoors in wintertime.

 Which other countries attract tourists during their coldest times of the year?